Swirek3331/Altanic/bundles/README.md

 ## [bundle.properties](https://mindustrygame.github.io/wiki/modding/1-modding/#bundles)

-Do not touch this unles you are correcting or making new content.
+Touch this only if you are correcting my mistakes or adding new contetn with an idea and description.

 Here are names and description of content by default.

 ## bundle_pl.properties

-POLSKA GUROM
+POLSKA GUROM KURWA